skeeto/skeeto.github.com/_posts/2016-06-13-Four-Ways-to-Compile-C-for-Windows.markdown

 to the C89 printf specifiers</s>.

 Update: Mārtiņš Možeiko has pointed out `__USE_MINGW_ANSI_STDIO`, an undocumented feature that fixes the printf family.
+I now use this by default in all of my Mingw-w64 builds.
+It fixes most of the formatted output issues, except that it's incompatible with the [`format` function attribute][format].

+Another problem is that [position-independent code generation is broken][pie], and so [ASLR is not an option][pie2].
+This means binaries produced by Mingw-w64 are less secure than they should be.
+There are also a number of [subtle code generation bugs][gen] that might arise if you're doing something unusual.

 ### Visual C++